TeamSTEP/catch.io-docs/marketing-strategy.md

 ### Viral Marketing

-Catch.io does not have a campaign mode or an offline mode, meaning that there will be no upfront story that is presented to the user.
+Witch One does not have a campaign mode or an offline mode, meaning that there will be no upfront story that is presented to the user.
 Instead, the story of the game will be presented through the game environment \(map\) itself.
 The game's lore will only be told through placements of game objects inside the map and heavily utilize the environmental storytelling method.
 Players are encouraged to piece the story themselves.

 We can think of two possible viral marketing opportunities from here:

-* User-generated content that theorizes about the Catch.io's story
+* User-generated content that theorizes about the Witch One's story
-* Recording \(or live streaming\) of Catch.io's unpredictable gameplay
+* Recording \(or live streaming\) of Witch One's unpredictable gameplay

 #### Artificially Going Viral